DarrenBro/rock-paper-scissors-ai/README.md

 # Step 0 - Setup
 1. git clone / download this project
-Create a virtual environment (recommended for python, I'm using python3)
+Create a virtual environment (recommended for python, I'm using python3) Your pyCharm or chosen IDE might offer this on new a project, if not, here are the steps.
 2. run in terminal "python3 -m venv ." (there's a space after the last 'v').
 This will create a bin folder in root with an activate script for a virtual env.